-- Judges' Award awarded to the most meritorious applicant.
+- Judges' Award presented to the most meritorious applicant.

-- Inclusion Award awarded to the most meritorious Aboriginal and Torres Strait Islander applicant, applicant with a disability, or applicant who is a carer.
+- The Breaking Barriers Award presented to the most meritorious Aboriginal and Torres Strait Islander applicant, applicant with a disability, or applicant who is a carer.

 - Highly Commended Award(s) considered to be a meritorious applicant, as determined by the judges.

-Applications close on 9 April 2021 at 4pm AEST.
+Applications close on 1 April 2022 at 4pm AEST.
+Read the eligibility criteria.

 The Queensland Women in STEM Prize is open to any person who identifies as a woman and is working in a STEM field, including as a professional, scientist, researcher or student from any company, institute, government, university, not-for-profit or educational institution.

-PhD and Masters students or anyone who has been in a STEM profession for less than 12 years is eligible to apply.
+Students or anyone who has been in a STEM profession for less than 12 years are eligible to apply.

 Applicants must be an Australian citizen or a permanent Australian resident, and must reside and undertake STEM activities/research in Queensland at the time of the award.